MechanicalRabbit/PostgresCatalog.jl/README.md

 # PostgresCatalog.jl

-*PostgresCatalog is a Julia library for introspecting the structure of a Postgres database.*
+*PostgresCatalog is a Julia library for introspecting Postgres databases and generating models of the database structure.*

 [![Build Status][travis-img]][travis-url]
 [![Code Coverage][codecov-img]][codecov-url]
 [![Open Issues][issues-img]][issues-url]
 [![Documentation][doc-dev-img]][doc-dev-url]
 [![MIT License][license-img]][license-url]

+For instructions on how to use this package, see the [**Documentation**][doc-dev-url].

+If you encounter any problems, please submit a [bug report][issues-url].

+Copyright (c) 2019: Prometheus Research, LLC.

+The PostgresCatalog package is licensed under the [MIT License][license-url].

 [travis-img]: https://travis-ci.org/rbt-lang/PostgresCatalog.jl.svg?branch=master